JOHN ROBERT TALBOT 1897–1945

 Died 5th January 1945, Nottingham, age 47

-Age three living in the parish of Fulbeck, Lincolnshire with father Robert, thirty-eight, farm foreman, mother Eliza, thirty-eight, and brothers Henry, eighteen, Fred ten, and Charles, seven, who also served in military.
+Age three living in the parish of Fulbeck, Lincolnshire with father Robert, thirty-eight, farm foreman, mother Eliza, thirty-eight, and brothers Henry, eighteen, general labourer, Fred ten, and Charles, seven, who also served in military.
 The household included Charles Thacker, twenty-seven, waggoner on farm and William Bellamy, seventeen, ploughman on farm.

 Age thirteen, at school and living on Sydney Grove, Radcliffe on Trent, with father Robert, unemployed and mother Eliza Robinson Talbot.
 His brother Fred Talbot was working as a domestic valet and his brother Charles was a clerk in a soap works.
 The house had four rooms.

 Rank: Acting Battery Quartermaster Sergeant at end of war